vilantis/flutter_sound/README.md

 You can find the [changes here](https://tau.canardoux.xyz/changelog.html)

 ## Documentation

 The [documentation is here](https://tau.canardoux.xyz/readme.html)

 ## Licenses

-- Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020, 2021).
+- Flutter Sound and tau_core are copyrighted by Dooboolab (2018, 2019, 2020, 2021).
-- Flutter Sound is released under a license with a *copyleft* clause: the LGPL-V3 license.
-This means that if you modify some of Flutter Sound code you must publish your modifications under the LGPL license too.
+- Flutter Sound  and tau_core are released under a license with a *copyleft* clause: the MPL-V2 license.
+This means that if you modify some of Flutter Sound code you must publish your modifications under the MPL license too.

-- Tau React is copyrighted by Canardoux (2021).
+- Tau React, Tau RCL and Tau JS are copyrighted by Canardoux (2021).
-- Tau React is released under a license with a **strong** *copyleft* clause : the GPL-V3 license.
-This means that if you use part or all of Tau React in your App, this App must be published under the GPL-V3 license, too.
+- Tau React, Tau RCL and Tau JS are released under a license with a **strong** *copyleft* clause : the GPL-V3 license.
+This means that if you use part or all of Tau React, Tau RCL or Tau JS in your App, this App must be published under the GPL-V3 license, too.

 ## Help